lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

  -- Used to return status state in a response

- id-cmc-statusInfo OBJECT IDENTIFIER ::= {id-cmc 1}
+ id-cmc-statusInfo OBJECT IDENTIFIER ::= { id-cmc 1 }

  CMCStatusInfo ::= SEQUENCE {
      cMCStatus       CMCStatus,